 Follow The Right Method

-Streaking your hair the right way is essential for making your at-home highlighting effort successful.
-You can start with sectioning your hair (around 12 sections will be good) in order to figure out the face-framing strands.
+Streaking your hair correctly is essential for making your at-home highlighting effort successful.
+You can start with sectioning your hair (around 12 sections will be good) to figure out the face-framing strands.
 Each section should be (1/4)” wide (coarse hair) or even smaller (thin hair).
-Pin all the sections up separately and let them down one after another as you progress.
-Apply the dye to the dry hair (1”) lying at the front of the head maintaining a 1cm gap from the scalp.
-The streak should be thinner (1/2”) as you go to the middle of the head, and become the thinnest (1/4”) once you reach the back and the underlayers.
+Pin all the sections separately and let them down one after another as you progress.
+Apply the dye to the dry hair (1″) at the front of the head, maintaining a 1cm gap from the scalp.
+The streak should be thinner (1/2″) as you go to the middle of the head and become the thinnest (1/4″) once you reach the back and the underlayers.

 Cooking Time Is Crucial

 Go through the user manual provided with your kit and follow the recommended cooking time strictly.
 Stopping too soon or too late might kill your attempts completely.
-Once you stop at the right time, shampoo and rinse each of the highlighted sections well and add back moisture through deep conditioning.
+Once you stop at the right time, shampoo and rinse each highlighted section well and add back moisture through deep conditioning.

 A Few More Words…

-While the aforementioned tips are vital to remember, here are some more important facts to keep in mind for people who are thinking of getting hair highlights at home:
+While the tips above are vital to remember, here are some more important facts to keep in mind for people who are thinking of getting hair highlights at home:

-- Protecting your skin from the hair bleach is essential for avoiding damage.
-Hence, always apply a skin protector to your ears and around your hairline prior to starting.
+- Protecting your skin from hair bleach is essential for avoiding damage.
+Hence, always apply a skin protector to your ears and hairline before starting.

-- Start off slow, especially if you are new to DIY hair highlighting.
-Stick to your crown area as well as the hair framing your face for the first few sessions.
+- Start slow, especially if you are new to DIY hair highlighting.
+Stick to your crown area and the hair framing your face for the first few sessions.
 Then, experiment with other parts gradually.

-- Color transfer and smudges are very common in at-home hair highlighting.
-To avoid all these, you must place paper towel or aluminum foil pieces in between the layers during the task.
+- Color transfer and smudges are widespread in at-home hair highlighting.
+To avoid all these, you must place paper towels or aluminum foil pieces between the layers during the task.

 - Your highlights should not be evenly placed.
-Asymmetrical streaks always look cooler than the strictly placed ones.
+Asymmetrical streaks always look more relaxed than the strictly placed ones.

 - Highlighted hair often looks dull and unhealthy.
 A clear gloss will restore its shine and vibrancy in minutes and give it a healthy appearance.

-- Let your highlights set completely (wait for a couple of days) before you start washing your locks in a regular manner.
+- Let your highlights set completely (wait for a couple of days) before you start regularly washing your locks.
 This will help them last longer than usual.

-Check with a professional hair colorist every 6 months and get necessary fixes for your highlights so that they stay natural and gorgeous for long.
+Check with a professional hair colorist every six months and get the necessary fixes for your highlights to stay natural and gorgeous for a long.